TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 ### You don't understand those geek lines?
 I'll explain

-Move to the directory, where you want to host your package locally.
-Open command line or Terminal in PHPStorm.
-Actually the second one will open terminal already in right place, so you don't have to browse directories via all those `cd`s.
-I use that.

-And call these commands there.

-Lines with asterix (*) you will do repeatedly later.
-The rest just once to setup repository = you don't have to remember them now.

-    # create a file README.md and add "# OpenSourcePackageDemo" in it
-    # you can do this manually in your PHPStorm of cource (I do!)
-    echo "# OpenSourcePackageDemo" >> README.md
+These commits can be divided into 2 groups:

+1. to setup repository, **just once**
+2. to add some code, **use repeatedly**

+#### 1. Setup repository

     # create an empty repository git repostiry
     git init

+    # add ONLINE address where we want publish your code
+    git remote add origin git@github.com:TomasVotruba/OpenSourcePackageDemo.git

+#### 2. Add some code

+    # create a file README.md and add "# OpenSourcePackageDemo" in it; this is just command line for geeks
+    # I do this manually in my PHPStorm of cource
+    echo "# OpenSourcePackageDemo" >> README.md

     #* tell git you want him to NOTICE this file to be added later
     git add README.md

-    #* group all NOTICED files to single COMMIT (group of changes files)
+    #* group all added files to single COMMIT (group of changes)
     git commit -m "first commit"

-    # add ONLINE address where we want publish your code
-    git remote add origin git@github.com:TomasVotruba/OpenSourcePackageDemo.git

     #* send all those COMMITS online, now your local system and Github repository are synced 1:1
     git push -u origin master

 <a name="your-code-is-online"></a>